humhub/humhub/protected/humhub/docs/guide/theme/migrate-1.4.md

 ### print.less

-There is a new `print.less` less file included which currently only fixes https://github.com/humhub/humhub/issues/3810 but may be used for further print style enhancements in the future.
+There is a new `print.less` less file which fixes https://github.com/humhub/humhub/issues/3810 and includes further print style enhancements.
 As with all included less files you can omit this by setting the `@prev-print` less variable to true.
+There are some further print style enhancements added to `stream.less` and `profile.less`